anoncam/big-bang/docs/guides/deployment_scenarios/sso_quickstart.md

    1. Click Impact Level 2 Authorized
    1. Click [Join]

+> Note:
-> Note: If you try to repeat step 16 at this stage, log in will result in an infinite loading screen.
+> If you try to repeat step 16 at this stage, you'll see a access denied or an infinite loading screen.
 > The reason for this is that we configured our workstation's hostfile /etc/hosts to avoid needing to configure DNS.
 But the 2 k3d clusters are unable to resolve the DNS Names.
 > AuthService pods on the Workload Cluster need to be able to resolve the DNS name of keycloak.bigbang.dev
-> Keycloak on the Keycloak Cluster needs to be able to resolve the DNS name of authdemo.bigbang.dev
+> Keycloak pod on the Keycloak Cluster needs to be able to resolve the DNS name of authdemo.bigbang.dev

 ## Step 18: Update Inner Cluster DNS on the Workload Cluster
+* The following commands will show there's an issue with DNS
 ```shell
 # [admin@Laptop:~]